ogra/effetune/docs/plugins/modulation.md

 ## Plugin List

+- [Pitch Shifter](#pitch-shifter) - Changes the pitch of your music without affecting playback speed
 - [Tremolo](#tremolo) - Creates rhythmic volume variations for a pulsing, dynamic sound
 - [Wow Flutter](#wow-flutter) - Recreates the gentle pitch variations of vinyl records and tape players

+## Pitch Shifter

+An effect that changes the pitch of your music without affecting its playback speed.
+This allows you to experience your favorite songs in different keys, making them sound higher or lower while maintaining the original tempo and rhythm.

+### Parameters
+- **Pitch Shift** - Changes the overall pitch in semitones (-6 to +6)
+  - Negative values: Lowers the pitch (deeper, lower sound)
+  - Zero: No change (original pitch)
+  - Positive values: Raises the pitch (higher, brighter sound)
+- **Fine Tune** - Makes subtle pitch adjustments in cents (-50 to +50)
+  - Allows for precise tuning between semitones
+  - Perfect for minor adjustments when a full semitone is too much
+- **Window Size** - Controls the analysis window size in milliseconds (80 to 500ms)
+  - Smaller values (80-150ms): Better for transient-rich material like percussion
+  - Medium values (150-300ms): Good balance for most music
+  - Larger values (300-500ms): Better for smooth, sustained sounds
+- **XFade Time** - Sets the crossfade time between processed segments in milliseconds (20 to 40ms)
+  - Affects how smoothly the pitch-shifted segments blend together
+  - Lower values may sound more immediate but potentially less smooth
+  - Higher values create smoother transitions between segments, but may increase sound wavering and create an overlapping sensation

 ## Tremolo